edwardcyt/edwardcyt.github.io/about.md

 I am a data analytics professional currently working for Facebook based in Menlo Park, CA.

-I was born and raised in Taipei City, Taiwan.
-With an undergraduate in operations reasearch from National Taiwan University, I came to US for my master degree in supply chain management.
+I was born and raised in Taipei, Taiwan.
+With an undergraduate major in operations reasearch from National Taiwan University, I came to US for graduate degree in supply chain management.

 After graduated, I spent first half of my career in supply chain management field for companies like Panasonic and Bayer.
 About 3 years ago, I realized I really enjoy doing data analysis through more sophisticated statistical analysis, machine learning and data visualization to make impact.